top of page

 There's no single reason people decide to get their story written down, and no single form it has to take.

 I tend to focus on business, but a career in medicine, the arts, public service or sport can carry just as much consequence as anything that happens in a boardroom.
-It's the connection with people that matters and that can come from anywhere.
+What matters is the connection between the story and the people it's written for.

-And some aren't sure yet whether they want a book at all, but know there's value in having a clear, honest record of how their career actually unfolded, something more considered than a Wikipedia page and more useful than a LinkedIn profile.
+Some aren't sure they want a book at all, but know there's value in having a clear account of how their career actually unfolded.
+Something more considered than a Wikipedia page and more useful than a LinkedIn profile.

-Then there's a different kind of book entirely where some aren't looking to tell their story so much as share what they've learned, a book built around ideas, hard-won perspective and a point of view on leadership, culture or their industry.
+Then there's a different kind of book entirely.
+Here the goal isn't to tell a life story so much as share what has been learned along the way.
+A book built around ideas, hard-won perspective and a point of view on leadership, culture or a particular industry.

-Each of these options require different commitments, processes and outcomes and part of what I do, before a word is written, is help you work out which one fits.
+Each of these options requires different commitments, processes and outcomes.
+Part of what I do, before a word is written, is help you work out which one fits.

-If you're not sure where to start, no worries, we can figure that one out together.
+If you're not sure where to start, that's fine, working that out is part of the process

 Process & Engagement